Value Pillars and Drivers

-Finding what potential customers really need and value, from their perspective, with verifiable data and how it relates relates to your products/services begins identifying value pillars and drives.
-It is asking the right questions with careful question development.
-Then best practice surveys, statistics and data collection methods begin to unfold your value pillars and drivers for optimizing business value.
+Finding what potential customers really need and value, from their perspective, without verifiable data and how it relates to your products/services is impossible.
+Identifying intangible value pillars and drives begins with potential customer’s percieved needs, customers’ needs, employee need’s and the Owner’s needs.
+It is asking the right questions with careful question development to bring these together for a successful value initiative.
+Best practice surveys, statistics and data collection methods begin to unfold your value pillars and drivers for optimizing business value.

-Often times a company guesses about potential customer’s needs or what is making them so important to customers.
-And or their value pillar and drivers have not been identified or documented.
-This results in a low response rate, no pathways, buyers are not interested and the business appraisal is below comparables.
+Often times a company guesses about potential customer’s needs and shoots from the hip with a new marketing initiative or business development program.
+And or their value pillar and drivers have not been identified or documented to be used in these projects.
+This results in a low response rate, poor sales, low margins and the business appraisal is below comparables.
 Have you found any of these to be true?

-What are the real needs of your potential customers?
-Finding the actual perceived needs are vital to a start-up or established business in developing real business value.
+What are the real needs of your potential customers and employees?
+How do they relate to your company’s value stream.
+Finding the actual perceived needs first, is vital to a start-up or established business while developing real business value.
 Click this link to set a time for a complimentary review of your specific situation.